menu

 Interlochen real estate is some of the most expensive in Michigan, although Interlochen house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Interlochen is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Interlochen is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Interlochen is a town of managers, construction workers and builders, and service providers.
 There are especially a lot of people living in Interlochen who work in business and financial occupations (31.28%), management occupations (13.33%), and healthcare suport services (12.31%).

-In terms of college education, Interlochen is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.80% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Interlochen is somewhat higher than in the average US city of 21.84%: 28.80% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Interlochen in 2022 was $33,143, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
 This equates to an annual income of $132,572 for a family of four.
 However, Interlochen contains both very wealthy and poor people as well.